 This year, of course, we’re going to be a lot wiser about our tree.
 No more of the trees that touch the ceiling.
 We’ve learned our lesson … yeah.
 Right.

-No matter what holiday you celebrate, I hope you have a wonderful time with family and friends and food, and may your tree always remain erect.
+No matter what holiday you celebrate, may you have a wonderful time with family and friends and food, and may your tree always remain erect.

 How Many Of My Characters Have Traits Or Personalities Of Real People I Know